 Donna Carmela Resort & Lodges

 This historic residence is nestled in the hills between the Ionian Sea and simmering Mount Etna.
 It’s now a luxurious resort that focuses on returning to nature.
 From the lush gardens and nurseries to the on-site spa with eco-friendly products, pamper all of your senses.
 With wine tours, upscale dining, helicopter rides, and a fitness center, you’ll never want to escape this retreat.
 The 3 restaurants offer everything from traditional Italian fare to light interpretations of regional cuisine with a twist.
 A fully stocked cocktail bar and extensive wine cellar are there to help you unwind.
-Step into their sleek and airy rooms to recharge between your days of exploring.
+Step into the sleek and airy rooms of Donna Carmela to recharge between your days of exploring.